SakSal-tech/trade-capture-system/docs/test-fixes-template.md

 ### Solution to the new problem

-I had to change maturity date instead of 31 December to 1 JAN 2026.LocalDate `java maturityDate = LocalDate.of(2026, 1, 1);` This works for now but I believe I need to think about Febraury Month and next month to it, especially if start date and maturity dates are both middle of the month.
+I had to change maturity date instead of 31 December to 1 JAN 2026.LocalDate `java maturityDate = LocalDate.of(2026, 1, 1);` This works for now but I believe I need to think about February Month and next month to it, especially if start date and maturity dates are both middle of the month.

 ### Impact Verification: How I confirmed the fix works: